savadikarc/Handwritten-Digit-Recognition-/README.md

 I used the MNIST handwritten digit dataset.

 The image is of size 28x28, which is stored as a row vector in a .mat file.
-A total of 10000 iamges (1000 of each digit) are divided into Training Set (5000), Cross Validation Set (3000), and Test Set (2000).
+A total of 10000 images (1000 of each digit) are divided into Training Set (5000), Cross Validation Set (3000), and Test Set (2000).

 Specifications of FNN: